Skip to main content

 admin_issuer = <IdP_nickname>

-expected_audience = '<rucio>'
+expected_audience = 'rucio'

-expected_scope = 'openid profile'
+expected_scope = 'openid profile email'

-rucio-admin identity add --account rucio_admin_account \
+rucio account identity add --account rucio_user_account \

 --type OIDC \